Alerts

 Options

-There are 4 options for alerts and to apply them to you alert message simply add one of the following classes: .alert-success, .alert-info, .alert-warning or .alert-danger.
+To apply a type to your alert message simply add one of the following classes: .alert-success, .alert-info, .alert-warning or .alert-danger.

 Success .alert-success